doar-e/doar-e.github.io/content/articles/reverse-engineering/2021-04-09-reverse-engineering-tcpip.markdown

 ## Manufacturing a packet of the death: leap of faith

 All right so I decided to start fresh again.
 Going back to the big picture, I've studied a bit more the reassembly algorithm, diffed again just in case I missed a clue somewhere, but nothing...

-I started to brainstorm and think at a higher level: ”I want to craft a packet with a very large header, but I can't send it because of the MTU”.
-I know the bug also requires to trigger reassembly so fragments need to be involved as well.

 Could I maybe be able to fragment a packet that has a very large header and trick the stack into reassembling the reassembled packet?
 It honestly felt like a long leap forward, but based on my reverse-engineering effort I didn't really see anything that would prevent that.
 The idea was blurry but felt like it was worth a shot.
 How would it really work though?